LLNL/zfp/docs/source/faq.rst

 requires *p* + 1 bits to avoid loss, and each transform can be thought of involving up to four such averaging operations.

-For floating-point data, fully lossless compression with |zfp| is unlikely, albeit possible.
-If the dynamic range is low or varies slowly such that values within a |4powd| block have the same or similar exponent, then the precision gained by discarding the 8 or 11 bits of the common floating-point exponents can offset the precision lost in the decorrelating transform.
+For floating-point data, fully lossless compression with |zfp| usually requires :ref:`reversible mode <mode-reversible>`, as the other compression modes are unlikely to guarantee bit-for-bit exact reconstructions.
+However, if the dynamic range is low or varies slowly such that values within a |4powd| block have the same or similar exponent, then the precision gained by discarding the 8 or 11 bits of the common floating-point exponents can offset the precision lost in the decorrelating transform.
 For